 If you’re honest with yourself, the answer is probably not the dreaded annual performance review.
 That outdated process launched by HR, sent to employees and managers who spend countless hours filling out a form providing evidence to justify performance ratings, all the while anxiety mounts before meeting in person to discuss performance (issues) better addressed in proximity to the time of the event when something could actually be done.
 Does that sound like a great employee experience for either the employee or the manager?

 I’ve got great news for you.
 By focusing on a culture led employee experience you can transform your performance management system.
-Here are five features to include in performance management in 2021:
+Here are five features to include in performance management guidelines in 2021:

 - Agile goal setting